 Review the electronic docket.
 A docket is the continually updated collection of documents filed with the commission for a particular case.
 Dockets are accessible under the Commission Actions tab on the PUC website, www.puc.sd.gov.
 Dockets are labeled to correspond with their type and filing date.
-For example, the Prevailing Winds wind energy facility permit docket is EL16-022; EL for electric, 16 for the year 2016 and 022 to indicate it was the 22nd electric docket filed with the commission in 2016.
+For example, the Navigator Heartland Greenway Carbon Dioxide Pipeline docket is HP22-002; HP for hydrocarbon and carbon dioxide pipeline, 22 for the year 2022 and 002 to indicate it was the second hydrocarbon and carbon dioxide pipeline docket filed with the commission in 2022.

-Attend a public input hearing.
-The PUC will hold a public input hearing on a siting case, with 30 days notice, as physically close as practical to the proposed facility site.
-At the hearing, the applicant describes its project and the public may ask questions and offer comment.
-PUC commissioners and staff attend this hearing.
-The discussion is documented and becomes part of the record.
+Attend a public input meeting.
+The PUC will hold a public input meeting or meetings on a pipeline siting case, with 30 days notice, as physically close as practical to the proposed route.
+At the meeting, the applicant describes its project and the public may ask questions and offer comment.
+Commissioners and staff attend this public meeting.

 Submit comments.
 Members of the public are encouraged to submit written comments about an active siting case to the PUC.
 These informal public comments are reviewed and considered by the PUC commissioners and staff.
-Comments should include the docket number or siting project name. commenter's full name, mailing address, e-mail address and phone number.
-These comments should be emailed to puc@state.sd.us or mailed or hand-delivered to PUC, 500 E. Capitol Ave., Pierre, SD 57501.
+Comments should include the docket number or siting project name, commenter's full name, mailing address, e-mail address and phone number.
+These comments should be emailed to puc@state.sd.us or mailed or handdelivered to PUC, 500 E. Capitol Ave., Pierre, SD 57501.
 Comments are posted in the "Comments" section of the docket within a reasonable time after having been received.
 The commenter's name, city and state will be posted along with their comment.
 Comments received from businesses, organizations or other commercial entities (on letterhead, for example) will include the full contact information for such.